mbecker20/komodo/docsite/docs/intro.md

  - Deploy docker compose stacks.
 The file can be defined in UI, or in a git repo, with auto deploy on git push.
  - Build application source into auto-versioned Docker images, auto built on webhook.
 Deploy single-use AWS instances for infinite capacity.
  - Manage repositories on connected servers, which can perform automation via scripting / webhooks.
+ - Manage all your configuration / environment variables, with shared global variable and secret interpolation.
  - Keep a record of all the actions that are performed and by whom.

 ## Docker